qubard/SimplePlaylistDemo/README.md

 State is managed with Redux and we use a normalized version of playlists and songs then write actions/connectors to send data from the state store and retrieve it.
 The `concat` reducer is helpful for adding a generic element to an array.

 For navigation, we use `react-navigation` and use our own custom header.
-For icons, we use `react-native-icons`.
+For icons, we use `react-native-vector-icons`.

 # Setup